-(3) a visit resulting from an emergency, including a fire, a windstorm, or malfunctioning or nonfunctioning electrical or mechanical systems.
+(5) a visit resulting from an emergency, including a fire, a windstorm, or malfunctioning or nonfunctioning electrical or mechanical systems.

-(f) Persons authorized to receive advance information on unannounced inspections include:
+(f) Persons authorized to receive advance notice of unannounced inspections include:

 (1) citizen advocates invited to attend inspections, as described in subsection (g) of this section;

-(2) representatives of the United States Department of Health and Human Services whose programs relate to the Medicare/Medicaid Long Term Care Program; and
+(2) representatives of the United States Department of Health and Human Services whose programs relate to the Medicare/Medicaid long-term care program ; and

 (3) representatives of HHSC whose programs relate to the Medicare/Medicaid long term care program.

-(g) HHSC conducts at least two unannounced inspections of a facility during a two-year licensing period and at least three unannounced inspections of a facility during a three-year licensing period except as provided in this subsection.
+(g) HHSC conducts at least two unannounced inspections of a facility during a two-year licensing period and at least three unannounced inspections of a facility during a three-year licensing period .

 (1) HHSC conducts a sufficient number of inspections between the hours of 5:00 p.m. and 8:00 a.m.
 In randomly selected facilities, HHSC conducts a cursory after-hours inspection to determine staffing, emergency egress, resident care, medication security, food service or nourishments, sanitation, and other items determined necessary by HHSC.
-HHSC attempts to make any disruption of residents as minimal as feasible.
+HHSC completes the inspections with minimal disruption to staff and residents .

-(2) For at least two unannounced inspections each licensing period, HHSC may invite to the inspections at least one person as a citizen advocate who has an interest in or who is employed by or affiliated with an organization or agency that represents or advocates for persons with intellectual disability or a related condition.
-HHSC provides to these organizations basic licensing information and requirements for the organizations' dissemination to their members whom they engage to attend the inspections.
+(2) For at least two unannounced inspections each licensing period, HHSC may invite to the inspections at least one person as a citizen advocate who has an interest in or who is employed by or affiliated with an organization or agency that represents or advocates for persons with an intellectual disability or a related condition.
+HHSC provides to these organizations basic licensing information and requirements for the organizations' dissemination to their members who they engage to attend the inspections.
 Advocates participating in the inspections must follow all HHSC protocols.
 Advocates must provide their own transportation.
 The schedule of inspections in this category will be arranged confidentially in advance with the organizations.
 Participation by the advocates is not a condition precedent to conducting the inspection.

 (h) A facility must make all books, records, and other documents that are maintained by or on behalf of the facility accessible to HHSC on request.